danieltinazzi/Keyforge-Simulator/README.md

 # KeyForge Sandbox

 **KeyForge Sandbox** is an unofficial digital adaptation of the card game *KeyForge*, designed by **Richard Garfield**.
-Inspired by *Tabletop Simulator*, this project takes a **sandbox approach** — players can freely move, arrange, and interact with every element on the board.
+Inspired by *Tabletop Simulator*, this project takes a **sandbox approach**: players can freely move, arrange, and interact with every element on the board.
 It supports **1v1** and **2v2 multiplayer modes**.

 <p>